 For example, my husband will run the laundry through the washer and dryer but he expects me to do the folding and putting away.
-His half of the “dance” cumulates in a laundry basket of clean clothes left on the bed.
-Then I dance in and (with great satisfaction, actually) fold things into obsessive little squares the way Mari-Kondo taught me and squirrel them away in to drawers.
+His half of the “dance” accumulates in a laundry basket of clean clothes left on the bed.
+Then I dance in and (with great satisfaction, actually) fold things into obsessive little squares the way Mari-Kondo taught me and squirrel them away into drawers.
 Our “dance” in this area feels balanced and it works for us.

 What does not work is when one person's “dance” ends substantially further away from the middle point, leaving the other person having to come all the way over and do everything.
 This is what happens in out-of-balance partnerships.

-In families where partners are not living with a high degree of self-awareness and intention, even if one person (usually the female partner) would like a more balanced relationship in terms of housework, childcare, or home-management, the system may create pressure on her to do more than she wants to, or should.
+In families where partners are not living with a high degree of self-awareness and intention, even if one person (usually the female partner) would like a more balanced, egalitarian relationship in terms of housework, childcare, or home management, the system may create pressure on her to do more than she wants to, or should.
 I have certainly experienced this in the past, in my own marriage.

-For example, in the past (before we worked on this as a couple) if my husband did not recognize that tasks that need to be done (or did not perceive them as needing to be done by him, or did them but not the way that I thought they should be done, or didn’t do them quickly enough) I would often feel pressure to step in and do them because I felt they are important and they were not happening.
+For example, in the past (before we worked on this as a couple) if my husband did not recognize the tasks that need doing (or did not perceive them as needing to be done by him, or did them but not the way that I thought they should be done, or didn't do them quickly enough) I would often feel pressure to step in and do them because I felt they are important and they were not happening.